-While writing the previous post, I realized that I’ve never posted my video of the art program at Wat Opot.
-The video briefly features Jon Sochea (Lankrome), the boy who recently died of AIDS, and I’ve since dedicated it to him.
+I’ve never posted my video of the art program at Wat Opot.
+The video briefly features Jon Sochea (Lankrome), a young boy that I’ve known for years who recently died of AIDS.
 The art program is for kids at Wat Opot and from the surrounding community.
 I shot it at a community art party where experienced students helped others experience painting on canvas.
 Many of the participants were painting for the first time, and sometimes the results were surprising.
 I thought Lankrome’s painting was the best of the day.
-The teacher is arguably one of Cambodia’s best artists, but he has chosen obscurity.
-He was one of the founders of Phare Ponleu Selpak, Cambodia’s rising art school in Battambang.
-Now he wants to bring art in pure form, minus commercialization and fame, to the rural poor in Cambodia.
-This video is a rough effort done in a hurry, but if you like watching kids discover art, or wonder how rural poor children respond to art, you may well enjoy watching it.
+The teacher is arguably one of Cambodia’s better artists, but he has chosen obscurity.
+He was one of the original students at the founding of Phare Ponleu Selpak, Cambodia’s rising art school in Battambang.
+This video is a rough effort done in a hurry, but if you like watching kids discover art, or wonder how rural children respond to art, you may well enjoy it.

 About the Author